-The powers and authorities for the Woodlands Mutual Water Company and Nipomo Community Services District are set forth in the California Water Code.
-The CPUC regulates Golden State Water Company and Rural Water Company.
+The powers and authorities for Woodlands and NCSD are set forth in the California Water Code.
+The CPUC regulates GSWC and RWC.
 This diversity of the public water purveyors' powers and the locations of their respective service areas (Figure 1-1) must be taken into account in attempting to develop consistent water management strategies that can be coupled with enforceable measures to ensure timely compliance with recommendations made by the TG, or mandatory Court orders.
 This is particularly true when there are legal requirements relating to the timing of instigating changes in water rates, implementation of mandatory water conservation practices or forcing a change in pumping patterns which may require one entity to deliver water to a location outside its service area.

 A cooperative effort among the purveyors and other parties is the only expedient means to meet these institutional and regulatory challenges relating to the water supply and overall management of the NMMA.
-The purveyors developed a Well Management Plan (WMP) in calendar year 2010 which outlines steps to take in "potentially severe water shortage conditions" as well as in "severe water shortage conditions".
+The purveyors developed a WMP in calendar year 2010 which outlines steps to take in "potentially severe water shortage conditions" as well as in "severe water shortage conditions".
 The WMP identifies a list of recommended water use restrictions to limit prohibited, nonessential and unauthorized water uses.
 For each condition, the WMP also identifies both voluntary and mandatory actions such as conservation goals, shifts in pumping patterns, and potential additional use and pumping restrictions.
-NCSD is developing the engineering design of the NSWP, which will provide for the delivery of supplemental water within the NMMA.